MINIMUM REQUIREMENTS TO PLAY IN DIVISIONS TWO & BELOW

 Separate secure dressing rooms must be provided for home & away teams.
 Changing rooms should be easily accessible from the playing area whilst preserving the privacy of the players, and should allow viewing of the playing area whenever possible.
 The changing rooms should have adequate security facilities to ensure the security of equipment and possessions.

-It is optional that adequate clean and hygienic showers with relevant maintenance regime should be available and conveniently located to allow private access by players and umpires.
+Where possible adequate clean and hygienic showers with relevant maintenance regime should be available and conveniently located to allow private access by players and umpires.

-Separate and secure accommodation must be provided for the umpires, of a similar standard to the players’ dressing rooms.
+Where possible separate and secure accommodation must be provided for the umpires, of a similar standard to the players’ dressing rooms.

 Toilet Facilities